 *Includes 2.5% non-refundable registration fee

-4 in-person workshop days at UW Tacoma (August 27, January, April/May, late June).
+- 4 in-person workshop days at UW Tacoma (Late August, January, April/May, late June)

-This program meets ONLINE or at UW Tacoma
+This program meets primarily ONLINE, with select sessions at UW Tacoma

 Washington's Certified Public Manager program is designed for high-achieving, career-oriented public supervisors and managers who hold or are looking towards mid-or senior-level positions.
 As such, it is one of the few programs in the Professional Development Center that requires an application.